A group of Neosho property owners approached the Neosho City Council last Tuesday for help in dealing with a neighbor they say is violating city code.

 • Announced vacancies that exist on the airport industrial development board; board of adjustments/zoning; economic development sales tax committee; parks, recreation and golf course board, and the planning and zoning commission.
 If interested in serving on any of these boards, contact city clerk Nora Houdyshell at 451-8050.

-Page 3 of 3 - • Met in closed session to discuss legal issues.
+• Met in closed session to discuss legal issues.
 Davidson said no vote was taken.